sighupio/fury-kubernetes-on-premises/examples/playbooks/README.md

 kubernetes_version='1.21.14'
 ```

-> NOTE: the `kubernetes_version` must be one of the versions available in the roles.
+> NOTE: the `kubernetes_version` must be one of the versions available in the roles, i.e. supported by this installer.

 > IMPORTANT: all the nodes must be in Ready status before running the upgrade.